svenmalvik/texte/book/index.md

 ### Developer’s Mindset

-Coffee, Tea and Soda
+Coffee, Tea and Soda.

-A Day In A Developer’s Head
+Inside a Developer’s Brain.

-Why We Play Blame Game
+The Blame Gamer.

 What We Think About Working Agile